-Ripple (XRP) unlike Litecoin (LTC), Bitcoin (BTC), Dogecoin (DOGE), Dash (DASH) and Bitcoin Cash (BCH) which only functions as either a transactional currency that can be used for settling payments on online retail stores (which has adopted it as an option of payment) or a store of value, Ripple transcends the mere facade of a cryptocurrency being used to send and receive payments over the internet.
+Ripple (XRP) unlike Litecoin (LTC), Bitcoin (BTC), Dogecoin (DOGE), Dash (DASH) and Bitcoin Cash (BCH) which only functions as either a transactional currency that can be used for settling payments on online retail stores or a store of value, Ripple transcends the mere facade of a cryptocurrency being used to send and receive payments over the internet.

-Ripple (XRP) unlike Binance (BNB), Ethereum (ETH), Tron (TRX) and Cardano (ADA) which provides decentralized finance (DeFi) solutions (yield aggregators, lending and exchanges) in addition to being used as a transactional currency, Ripple is decentralized but centralized and targets real world institutions for its adoption as a cross-border payment solution.
+Ripple (XRP) unlike Binance (BNB), Ethereum (ETH), Tron (TRX) and Cardano (ADA) which provides decentralized finance (DeFi) solutions in addition to being used as a transactional currency, Ripple is decentralized but centralized and targets real world institutions for its adoption as a cross-border payment solution.

-As per the bullish forecasts by PrimeXBT, is Ripple a great investment?
-Will the digital asset continue to soar in 2021 and beyond?
-Will Ripple hit $2 or $5?
+Is Ripple a great investment?
+Will the digital asset continue to soar in 2022 and beyond?
+Will Ripple hit $2?
 Will the cross-border payment solutions technology succumb to the pressures of the Security and Exchanges Commission (SEC) which will see the cryptocurrency’s run as the king of international remittance solutions come to an unfortunate end?

 Most importantly for prospective investors sold into the crypto finance space – what are the pros and cons of investing in Ripple which can better help answer the question: Should I buy XRP?

 Ripple (XRP) Cryptocurrency At A Glance